 Can you picture

-Imagine decent living standards for everyone across all our villages, towns and cities.
-Healthy soil, gardens, parks, lakes, rivers, forests, marshes, grasslands, deserts, mountains and oceans.
-There is much abundance, creativity, comfort, culture, laughter, freedom, good health, harmony, joy, stability, and security in such a world.
-Anger, fear, hate, inequality, injustice, insecurity, sickness, suffering and violence are less common in this world.
+Envision a world where everyone has a good quality of life in our villages, towns, and cities.
+Healthy soil, gardens, parks, lakes, rivers, forests, marshes, grasslands, deserts, mountains, and oceans.
+There is an abundance of comfort, culture, fun, freedom, good health, harmony, joy, stability, and security in such a world.
+There is less fear, hatred, inequity, injustice, insecurity, disease, suffering, and violence in this world.

 Transformative climate action makes such worlds possible today.